FasterXML/jackson-datatype-hibernate/README.md

 With Jackson 2.15, JDK 11 will be required to build: all modules run on Java 8 except for Hibernate 6.x module which requires Java 11 like Hibernate 6.x itself.

+With Jackson 2.20, JDK 17 will be required to build: 4.x and 5.x modules run on Java 8, 6.x on 11 and Hibernate 7.x module requires Java 17 like
+Hibernate 7.x itself.

 ### Javax vs Jakarta